ctSkennerton/BioSQL-Extensions/README.md

 ### `add_annotation_to_protein.py`
 This script will add an annotation to a seqfeature (gene).
-You provide a **tab separated** input file that describes the annotations to add, where the first row *must* be a header that describes the qualifiers to add and the first column *must* be the name of the seqfeature.
+You provide a **tab separated** input file that describes the annotations to add, where the first row *must* be a header that describes the qualifiers to add and one of the columns *must* uniquely identify a seqfeature.
+The name of this column must be given using the `--key` agrument on the command line

 Lets look at an example of what "qualifiers" are and how they could be represented in the input file.
 Below is a excerpt from a genbank file that shows all of the